 This classic rule of personal finance is classic for a reason – it works.
 We all have good intentions when it comes to saving, but it’s easy to fall into the habit of using your credit card when you want to buy something but don’t have the cash.

 Bottom line?
 If you don’t have the money, don’t spend it.
-Make a discretionary budget for funds that remain after paying bills and putting money in savings – and stick to it!
+Create a budget that outlines your bills and saving priorities then make a plan for the funds that remain.